Journal of Global Change Data & Discovery2023.7(4):382-390

 Urban built-up area refers to that[1] in the urban administrative region that has actually been developed and constructed, with basically available municipal and public facilities.
 The boundary of the area serves as an effective reflection of the urbanization process and urban spatial pattern and provides an basic information for urban planning, construction and management[2,3].
 It is widely used in the demarcation of urban development boundaries and the layout of public service facilities.
 In the context of the new urbanization strategy, precise demarcation of urban built-up area boundaries proves helpful in the quality assessment of urbanization quality and the optimization of urban spatial patterns, which holds great significance for sustainable urban development.

 The urban built-up area includes the characteristics of both landscape and function.
 In terms of landscape, it is mainly reflected in the physical development and construction, with artificial surfaces dominating the area; in terms of function, it requires basic municipal and public facilities.
 Existing extraction methods have mainly focused on the landscape characteristics of urban built-up areas, wherein contiguous constructed land is identified as part of the urban built-up area.
-This includes techniques such as the neighborhood expansion method[4] and normalized and differential construction index methods[5].
+This includes techniques such as the neighborhood expansion method[4] and the normalized difference built-up index(NDBI)[5].
 With the advent of various forms of geographic big data in the information age, an increasing number of studies have shifted their attention towards the functional characteristics of urban built-up areas.
-They classify areas with relatively higher levels of social and economic development into built-up areas and have successively proposed a variety of extraction methods[6–8] based on electronic map points of interest (Point of interest, POI) and night light images.
-In 2021, the Ministry of Natural Resources issued the industry standard of “Regulations for Urban Scope determination”, which places stringent demands on the basic data extracted from the built-up areas and involves a relatively complex process[9,10].
+They classify areas with relatively higher levels of social and economic development into built-up areas and have successively proposed a variety of extraction methods[6–8] based on electronic map points of interest (POI) and night light images.
+In 2021, the Ministry of Natural Resources issued the industry standard of ??Regulations for Urban Scope determination??, which places stringent demands on the basic data extracted from the built-up areas and involves a relatively complex process[9,10].
 Meanwhile, it suggests the use of big data and other means for auxiliary judgment.
 Zhang et al.[11] comprehensively considered the actual surface coverage and the configuration of municipal public facilities and public facilities.
 They developed the built-up area comprehensive index (POI&ISA) based on POI and impervious surface index, which achieved high accuracy in the extraction of the built-up area of Wuhan.

 The Chengdu-Chongqing region has always held an essential position in the national regional strategic layout.
 In 2011, there was an initial integration of the spatial layout of the entire urban system.
 In 2014, the sixth meeting of the Chengdu-Chongqing economic circle was established as a national strategy.
 In recent years, the central cities of the Chengdu- Chongqing economic circle have seen continuous enhancement of their radiating and driving influence, which accelerated the development of small and medium-sized cities coupled with gradual improvements in infrastructure.
 However, there is still a big gap between these cities and the more developed urban centers in the eastern regions.
-Accurate extraction of the urban built-up areas of the Chengdu-Chongqing twin cities economic circle is not only beneficial for understanding the characteristics of the urban development stage in this region but also serves as an essential step to support the goal proposed in the Planning Outline of Chengdu-Chongqing twin cities economic circle: “seamless matching between the social and economic development goals and the spatial support system”.
+Accurate extraction of the urban built-up areas of the Chengdu-Chongqing economic circle is not only beneficial for understanding the characteristics of the urban development stage in this region but also serves as an essential step to support the goal proposed in the Planning Outline of Chengdu-Chongqing economic circle: ??seamless matching between the social and economic development goals and the spatial support system??.

 2 Metadata of the Dataset

-The metadata of Boundary dataset of built-up areas in Chengdu-Chongqing urban economic circle based on POI&ISA composite index (2010, 2020)[12] is summarized in Table 1.
+The metadata of Boundary dataset of built-up areas in Chengdu-Chongqing economic circle based on POI&ISA composite index (2010, 2020)[12] is summarized in Table 1.

 3 Data Source and Methods